AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

   if (!provider) return null;

   try {
-    // 1. get the sidechain tDVW using provider.getChain
+    // 1. get the dAppChain using provider.getChain
     const chain = await provider?.getChain("tDVW");
     if (!chain) throw new Error("No chain");